Key Stage 4

 Why is it delivered in this way?

-Each student must select and present a portfolio made up of a sustained project and a selection of other work, together with their externally set assignment as their submission for GCSE.
+Each student must select and present a portfolio, together with their externally set assignment as their submission for GCSE.
 The work must include evidence of drawing and annotation.

 What are the knowledge and skills that students will gain over Key Stage 5?